boopathi/react-svg-loader/README.md

 + `root`'s attributes are parsed and overridden by props
 + Only tags allowed by react are retrieved.
 Others are simply ignored
 + Order of the tags are maintained as it is
-+ Width and Height are added to svg component by default and set to 300 when not defined
 + All attributes passed to the generated Component are passed onto the root svg element

 ## LICENSE